 Wherever the call to action comes to transform our food system, at Slow Food we recognize that it is important to meet people where they are.
 Navigating food choices can be so intimidating.
 Change has come when the slow choice is the easy choice.

 So, before you get swept up by the consumer excesses of the holiday season… reflect upon the value of handcrafted love.
 Bake bread, can jam, brew beer, and spend time with family and friends.

 Back when the Slow Food Manifesto was penned and signed in 1989, food options were pretty bleak.
 Fast food seemed unstoppable.
-Today, there is so much to cherish: an explosion of food trucks, CSAs (community supported agriculture), school gardens, organic certification, farmers markets, meat collectives, the Ark of Taste, Slow Money, Good Food Jobs, the Good Food Awards, Heritage Radio, and an growing appetite for farm-to-table foods that warms the soul.
+Today, there is so much to cherish: an explosion of food trucks, CSAs (community supported agriculture), school gardens, organic certification, farmers markets, meat collectives, the Ark of Taste opens in a new tab, Slow Money opens in a new tab, Good Food Jobs opens in a new tab, the Good Food Awards opens in a new tab, Heritage Radio opens in a new tab, and an growing appetite for farm-to-table foods that warms the soul.

 And yet, the march of industrialized food and industrialized life cries out for us to do even more.
 Let’s keep the revolutionary ideas in the Slow Food Manifesto alive and growing for another 25 years.

-Recommit yourself to “oppose the folly of a Fast Life” and sign the Slow Food Manifesto.
+Recommit yourself to “oppose the folly of a Fast Life” and sign the Slow Food Manifesto opens in a new tab.
 And once you’ve signed it, get growing; share the ideas with your friends and family.
 We can’t do this alone but spooner than ladle, we will win!